dojoengine/book/src/tutorial/onchain-chess/3-legal.md

     ) -> bool {}
 ```

-2. Check next position is out of board or not
+2. Check next position is out of the board or not

 ```rust,ignore
   fn is_out_of_board(next_position: (u32, u32)) -> bool{}
 ```

-3. Check the caller is in correct turn, and are moving correct piece that they own
+3. Check the caller is in the correct turn and is moving the correct piece that they own

 ```rust,ignore
  fn is_correct_turn(maybe_piece: PieceType, caller: ContractAddress, game_id: felt252) -> bool{}
 ```

-4. You can add your own check functions to make sure this next position is really legal move.
+4. You can add your check functions to make sure this next position is a legal move.

-Then let's modify original move_system function using this helper function.
-It's pretty flexable how you would want to align the check functions and how you would check in logic gate, here is the example :
+Then let's modify the original move_system function using this helper function.
+It's pretty flexable on how you would want to align the check functions and how you would check in the logic gate, here is the example :

 ```rust,ignore
     fn execute(